 Home values have been on a constant rise as proven by the 340% increase since 2003.
-The relentless rise in real estate prices has, in fact, renewed concerns that the government may impose more property tightening measures to puncture the trend.
+The relentless rise in real estate prices has, in fact, renewed concerns the government may impose more property tightening measures.
 Example of such a measure would be stricter mortgage restrictions or higher taxes on foreign purchases.

 However, this trend seems to be changing.
-Both JPMorgan Chase and the global lender UBS disclosed recently that home prices in Hong Kong could be on the fall until the end of 2017 as buying demand is hurt by an economic slowdown in China and Hong Kong, rising unemployment rates, and a lower inflation rate.
+Both JPMorgan Chase and UBS disclosed that home prices in Hong Kong could fall until the end of 2017.
+This will be caused by an economic slowdown in China, rising unemployment rates, and a lower inflation rate.

 The Future of Hong Kong Real Estate Prices?

-According to Cusson Leung, the head of Hong Kong research, conglomerates and property for JPMorgan, there is a high chance that residential prices will start falling by 5% to 10% per year starting in 2016.
+According to Cusson Leung, head of Hong Kong property for JPMorgan, there is a high chance residential prices could falling by 5% to 10% per year starting in 2016.

-Despite the expected fall in residential housing prices starting next year, real estate prices are still expected to rise for the rest of 2015.
-With the new homes and existing housing expected to be 5% and 10% more expensive respectively, property values for this year will still be relatively expensive.
+Despite the expected fall in residential housing prices next year, prices are expected to rise for the rest of 2015.
+With new homes and existing housing expected to rise 5% and 10% respectively, property values this year will still be expensive.

 Eva Lee, executive director and head of Hong Kong/China Property Research at UBS, was of the same opinion.
-In a briefing the earlier week, she mentioned that the upcoming cycle that will lead to the fall of Hong Kong real estate values will be different from previous ones, This is because it will not be triggered by global economic shocks, but rather the deteriorating local economy.
+She mentioned the upcoming cycle leading to the fall of Hong Kong property values will be different than previous ones.
+This is because it will not be triggered by global economic shocks.
+Instead, a deteriorating local economy will be the catalyst.

-Cusson Leung said the shrinking retail market in Hong Kong, mainly driven by the closure of luxury brand stores, was driving down property sales.
+Cusson Leung said Hong Kong;s shrinking retail market, mainly driven by the closure of luxury brand stores, is driving down property sales.
 Other factors were rising unemployment and a planned interest rate hike in the United States.